LLMLearner108/EAG-v1-Assignment-6/README.md

    - Makes decisions about which tool to execute next
    - Validates decisions before execution
    - Ensures alignment with task goals
+   - At present, `code.interact()` sits in the decision class basically to pause execution so that the user can gain visibility into what all has happened and what the Agent has interpreted so far.
+Feel free to comment this if you want to step out of debugging mode and use agent directly.

 4. **Action**: The `Action` class:
    - Executes tool calls based on decisions